soroku24/LuckPermsLogger/README.md

 We reserve the right to modify these terms and conditions at any time.
 By continuing to use this plugin, you agree to comply with the most current version of these terms.

-## This plugin is powered by Yohhan Development.

-### For inquiries and support, feel free to join our Discord.
-We also offer illustration and graphic design services.
-Just open a ticket! [https://discord.gg/A9jgs4SvkD](https://discord.gg/A9jgs4SvkD)